by Jimmm Kelly

 like flies in amber

 Two other recent foes are based in part on earlier creations.
-Clayface (Matt Hagen) debuts in DETECTIVE COMICS 298 (December ’61); he has the same name as the earlier Clayface (Basil Karlo) from DETECTIVE COMICS 40 (June ’40) and 49 (March ’41) [the resemblance ends with the name, since Matt Hagen has shape-shifting powers where Karlo did not].
-The new Cat-Man first appears in DETECTIVE COMICS 311 (January ’63); he must be based on Catwoman–or the Cat as she is known when she debuts in BATMAN No. 1 (Spring ’40).
+Clayface (Matt Hagen) debuts in DETECTIVE COMICS No. 298 (December ’61); he has the same name as the earlier Clayface (Basil Karlo) from DETECTIVE COMICS No. 40 (June ’40) and No. 49 (March ’41)–the resemblance ends with the name, since Matt Hagen has shape-shifting powers where Karlo did not.
+The new Cat-Man first appears in DETECTIVE COMICS No. 311 (January ’63); he must be based on Catwoman–or the Cat as she is known when she debuts in BATMAN No. 1 (Spring ’40).
 Meanwhile, the Joker–who first appeared in the very same issue as Catwoman–is still a going concern.

-So maybe in ’63, Schiff sees an opportunity to bring back other concepts.
+So maybe in 1963, Jack Schiff sees an opportunity to bring back other concepts.
 The Flying Batcave (from eleven years earlier) is re-introduced.
-And the new Dr. No-Face (assumed to be Paul Dent) is reminiscent of both Two-Face (Harvey Dent), last seen in BATMAN 81 (February ’54), and False-Face from BATMAN 113 (February ’58).
+And the new Dr. No-Face (assumed to be Paul Dent) is reminiscent of both Two-Face (Harvey Dent), last seen in BATMAN No. 81 (February ’54), and False-Face from BATMAN No. 113 (February ’58) and even harkens back further to the no-face character in the untitled Duc d’Orterre story from DETECTIVE COMICS No. 34 (December ’39) by Gardner Fox, Bob Kane and Sheldon Moldoff .

 It’s possible that, in going through the old files for the BATMAN ANNUAL reprint collections, Schiff sees the potential in giving some of these old ideas another go.
-And if you look at the stories in BATMAN ANNUAL 3 (Summer ’62)–on sale June 19 ’62–a few inspirational stories are reprinted there.
+And if you look at the stories in BATMAN ANNUAL No. 3 (Summer ’62)–on sale the 19th of June in ’62–a few inspirational stories are reprinted there.

 Bill Finger, the uncredited co-creator of Batman and many other residents of Gotham City (including Oswald Cobblepot, aka The Penguin), scripts The Return of the Penguin.
 While the team of Sheldon Moldoff and Charles Paris provide the artwork, as they have on many another Dynamic Duo adventure.